quicksilver/RemoteHosts-qsplugin/README.markdown

   * Mount share with CIFS… [share name in 3rd pane]
   * Browse with AFP
   * Mount share with AFP… [share name in 3rd pane]

+Selecting a host in Quicksilver and hitting → or / will provide the following information (if available):

-  * Get IP Address - Returns the IP address to Quicksilver.
+  * IP Address

+    Quicksilver treats this as a string, so you can use "Large Type", paste it into the current application, send it via IM or e-mail, etc.

-  * Lights-Out Management - Returns the LOM address to Quicksilver as a "remote host".
-From there, you can use one of the above actions to connect to it.
+  * Lights-Out Management

+    The LOM address is itself another "remote host" in Quicksilver.
+With it selected, you can use one of the above actions to connect to it.

 The plug-in will scan `~/.hosts` for a list of machines by default.
 The file is treated as UTF-8.
 It should contain one host per line.
 The hostname or FQDN should be the first thing on each line, but other metadata is allowed (separated by a single space).
 An example might look like this: